 A Palestinian refugee camp in Beirut, Lebanon [File photo]

-Shahed Organization for Human Rights has warned of a famine to strike Palestinian refugee camps in Lebanon, where the socio-economic situation has taken a turn for the worse.
+Last year, Shahed Organization for Human Rights warned of a famine to strike Palestinian refugee camps in Lebanon, where the socio-economic situation has taken a turn for the worse.

 According to information collected by UNRWA, more than 70 per cent of Palestinian refugees in Lebanon indicate that the Agency’s cash assistance is their main source of income.
 The majority of refugees are food insecure and live in poverty.